nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 1. Allows you to do testing with external systems

 ##### Cons
-1. Slow
+1. Very Slow
 1. Nondeterminstic
 1. Hard to maintain
 1. Expensive
-1. Tests external systems
+1. Tests external systems (external systems are already tested by the companies that provide those systems - why do it again?)

 Later articles in this series will go into this concept - focusing more on unit and integration testing and less system testing.